pydongery/blog/_posts/2025-05-01-variadic-switch.md

     return -1;
 }
 ```
-We can manually verify with [Compiler Explorer](tbd) that this optimizes as intended.
+We can manually verify with [Compiler Explorer](tbd) that Clang optimizes this as intended.

 > At the time of writing "Opt Viewer" for clang-p2996 is broken due to a missing Compiler Explorer-specific patch.
 >